josephenguehard/time_interpret/experiments/mimic3/mortality/README.md

   -p, --pruning         Activate the pruning feature.
   --metric              Which metric to use as benchmark.
 Default to 'cross_entropy' --topk                Which topk to use for the metric.
-Default to 0.2 --device              Which device to use.
+Default to 0.2 --baseline            Whether to use the average per patient or zeros as baseline..
+Default to 'average' --device              Which device to use.
 Default to 'cpu' --seed                Seed for train val split.
 Default to 42 --n-trials            The number of trials.
 Default to 10